Ralst0n/book-reviews/README.md

   register for the app
   log in and out of the app
-  access the book api to get basic info about a book by isbn
+  access the book api to get basic info about a book by isbn use raw sql queries throughout via sqlalchemy db.execute

 book.html includes:
   ratings and review count from good reads api placeholder ratings from this site thumbnails and descriptions from google books api a form to add a review to the book a reviews section showing the reviews left by other site users